 What is required?

-A signed liability waiver by all participants and close-toed shoes.
-Also, it is necessary for everyone to understand and agree to the safety rules on the farm as well as the rules pertaining to Mr. Wenderski’s use of molten aluminum during the workshop.
+It is necessary for everyone to understand and agree to the safety rules on the farm as well as the rules pertaining to Mr. Wenderski’s use of molten aluminum during the workshop.

 Who do I contact if I have questions?